chaozhong2010/HRSID/README.md

 Due to the impact of the epidemic, the original image cannot be uploaded for the time being, and the compressed SAR image is now uploaded.

+If you have any problem, please contact me by email：chaozhong2010@163.com

 ### Citation

 If you feel this dataset is useful, please cite as the following format.